-- Information of any criminal offences committed. - If they are known to the police and children's social care services. - Whether they have been disqualified from providing childcare. - Any relevant overseas information.
+- Whether they are included on the barred list. - Whether they are barred from teaching. - Information of any criminal offences committed. - If they are known to the police and children's social care services. - Whether they have been disqualified from providing childcare. - Any relevant overseas information.